ON THIS PAGE: You will learn about the different types of treatments doctors use for children with brain stem glioma. Use the menu to see other pages.

-The medications used to treat cancer are continually being evaluated.
-Talking with your child’s doctor is often the best way to learn about the medications prescribed for you/your child, their purpose, and their potential side effects or interactions with other medications.
-It is also important to let your doctor know if you are taking any other prescription or over-the-counter medications or supplements.
-Herbs, supplements, and other drugs can interact with cancer medications.
+The medications used to treat tumors are continually being evaluated.
+Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.
+It is also important to let your child's doctor know if they are taking any other prescription or over-the-counter medications or supplements.
+Herbs, supplements, and other drugs can interact with tumor medications, causing unwanted side effects or reduced effectiveness.
 Learn more about your child’s prescriptions by using searchable drug databases.

 Learn more about the basics of chemotherapy.

 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
 This type of treatment blocks the growth and spread of cancer cells and limits damage to healthy cells.